Hebert (footballer, born 1991)

-Hebert, full name Hebert Medeiros dos Santos (born 23 May 1991) is a Brazilian professional footballer who plays as a centre back.
+Hebert Medeiros dos Santos (born 23 May 1991), known as just Hebert, is a Brazilian professional footballer who plays as a centre back.

 Club career

 Hebert kicked off his career with Vasco, but was loaned to Portuguese teams, and made 36 appearances with Trofense of Segunda Liga.
 Consequently, he was bought by Primeira Liga side Braga, where he failed to break into the first team.

 On 17 January 2014, he joined Piast Gliwice on a six-month loan deal, only to make it permanent the following season.

 On 2 July 2021, he returned to Portugal and signed with Casa Pia.

 Personal life

 He was born in abject poverty in Barra Mansa; his mother struggled with alcohol addiction and his absent father was described as a dangerous maniac.